Updated on April 20th, 2022 by Quinn Mohammed

-Recent earnings reports have highlighted the challenges GAIN’s portfolio companies encountered in the past year due to the coronavirus pandemic.
-The BDC reported its fourth-quarter (for the period ending March 31) results on May 11.
-The company generated total investment income–Gladstone Investment’s revenue equivalent–of $16.7 million during the quarter, a decline of 4% compared to the prior year’s quarter.
-However, this number beat the analyst consensus estimate by $3 million, as analysts expected a wider decline from the company’s top line.
+The BDC reported its third quarter (for the period ending December 31st) results on February 8th.
+The company generated total investment income – Gladstone Investment’s revenue equivalent – of $17 million during the quarter, a decline of 4% compared to the prior year’s quarter.
+This missed the analyst consensus estimate by $0.8 million, as analysts expected stronger top line performance.

-On an adjusted basis, net investment income–per–share (NIIPS) totaled $0.20 for the fiscal fourth quarter, down 16.7% from $0.24 per share in the year-ago quarter.
-Gladstone Investment’s net asset value per share totaled $11.52 at the end of the quarter, which was up from $11.11 at the end of the previous quarter.
-The increase was because its net profits, on a non–adjusted basis, exceeded dividend payments during the quarter.
+On an adjusted basis, net investment income-per-share (NIIPS) totaled $0.26 for the fiscal third quarter, up 15% from $0.23 per share in the prior quarter.
+Gladstone Investment’s net asset value per share totaled $13.27 at the end of the quarter, which was flat from the end of the previous quarter.

-Gladstone Investment makes its money via spreads between the interest rates the company pays on cash that it borrows, and the interest rates the company receives on cash that it lends–the same principle as with banks.
-Declining interest rates could turn into a headwind, but so far Gladstone Investment’s weighted average interest yield has held up very well; the company generated a yield of around 13% before the pandemic.
+Gladstone Investment makes its money via spreads between the interest rates the company pays on cash that it borrows, and the interest rates the company receives on cash that it lends – the same principle as with banks.
+Despite declining interest rates in the last couple years, Gladstone Investment’s weighted average interest yield has held up very well; the company generated a yield of around 13% before the pandemic.

 A short-term headwind will stem from higher loan losses that will be caused by the coronavirus crisis, but we do not see this impacting profitability in the long run.